yuzhihuanwanglin/OpenStereo/README.md

         journal={arXiv preprint arXiv:2312.00343},
         year={2023}
 }
-@article{guo2024lightstereo,
-  title={Lightstereo: Channel boost is all your need for efficient 2d cost aggregation}, author={Guo, Xianda and Zhang, Chenming and Nie, Dujun and Zheng, Wenzhao and Zhang, Youmin and Chen, Long}, journal={arXiv preprint arXiv:2406.19833}, year={2024}
-}
 @article{guo2024stereo,
   title={Stereo Anything: Unifying Stereo Matching with Large-Scale Mixed Data}, author={Guo, Xianda and Zhang, Chenming and Zhang, Youmin and Nie, Dujun and Wang, Ruilin and Zheng, Wenzhao and Poggi, Matteo and Chen, Long}, journal={arXiv preprint arXiv:2411.14053}, year={2024}
+}
+@inproceedings{guo2024lightstereo,
+  title={Lightstereo: Channel boost is all your need for efficient 2d cost aggregation}, author={Guo, Xianda and Zhang, Chenming and Nie, Dujun and Zheng, Wenzhao and Zhang, Youmin and Chen, Long}, booktitle={ICRA}, year={2024}
 }
 ```